Physical Therapy

 1. In the inherent worth of the individual and the value of diversity.

-2. Physical therapists are autonomous practitioners who are lifelong learners and engage in evidence-based practice.
-They are prepared to meet the demands of current and evolving practice by means that are consistent with the core values of professionalism in physical therapy.
+3. Physical therapists are autonomous professionals who are lifelong learners and engage in knowledge translation.
+They are prepared to meet the demands of current and evolving practice.

-5. Active hands-on learning experiences with patients/clients are essential throughout the curriculum to assist students in gaining cognitive, psychomotor, and affective skills to prepare them for clinical practice, and small class sizes enhance interactive learning.
+6. Interactive learning experiences that are delivered in small class formats emphasizing hands-on learning are essential throughout the curriculum to assist students in gaining cognitive, psychomotor, and affective skills to prepare them for critical thinking in professional practice.

-6. The integration of mind, body, and spirit for self and others is essential to the delivery of safe, comprehensive, and effective physical therapy services.
+7. The integration of mind, body, and spirit for self and others is essential to the delivery of safe, comprehensive, and effective physical therapy services.
+Physical Therapists emulate lifestyle choices that focus on lifelong health promotion and wellness.

-7. Meeting the healthcare needs of patients/clients requires effective skills in communication, collaboration, and advocacy.
+8. Meeting the needs of individuals and communities in a dynamic and changing health care environment requires innovation and effective skills in communication, collaboration, and advocacy.

-8. Effective healthcare delivery is sensitive to the cultural and financial needs of all patients/clients in order to empower them to be active in their own care.
+9. Effective healthcare delivery is sensitive to the cultural and financial needs of all individuals and communities in order to empower them to be active in their own care.

 Physical Therapy Curriculum